Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: Amount of hits taken (in nightmare difficulty, an extra point will be given per hit)
 * Exclamation points: These points can be earned by taunting, using Santa Jack's presents, and in dance segments during boss fights

-You may think that you need to earn S rank in all ranks and get the total rank S in a level, but that is not the case.\
-The game tracks the highest rank you earn in each of the categories, without taking into consideration the final ranking you earn in a level.
+The game tracks the highest rank you earn in each of the categories, and it does not take into consideration the final ranking you earn in a level.
 With this in mind, if you're finding it too difficult to S rank on first visit, you can even revisit a level and go for just one or two of the categories for S rank, then again for the other two, and the game will assign you S rank for that level.

 To get a total Rank of S, not only are you needed to earn all the S ranks, but to also complete the two hidden chapters.
-These chapters have no ranking, all you need to do is to just complete them.
+These chapters have no ranking, and just require to fully finish them to have them checked.

-⚠️ It is not suggested to go after these hidden chapters while also going for S ranking their main chapters, as you're technically still in that chapter.
-Any hits taken or the time you lose in these hidden chapters will be added to the main chapter's ranking.
-Plus, it is next to impossible to S rank completely the main chapter while also going for the hidden chapter.
-They can be done any time anyway, even after beating the game, so don't worry about it!
+⚠️ It is not suggested to go after these hidden chapters while also going for S rank in their main chapters, as you're technically still in that chapter, and any hits taken or the time lost in these hidden chapters will be added to the main chapter's rankings.
+Plus, it is next to impossible to S rank completely the main chapter while also going for the hidden chapter (or at least it looks like it).
+They can be done any time anyway, even after beating the game.

 ***

 [**Damageless, Full Combo**](#damageless-full-combo)

-⚠️ All of these achievements can only be done in Nightmare Mode.
+All of these achievements can only be done in Nightmare Mode.

+Tips will be provided on how to avoid certain attacks and different strategies

 ***